Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Retry interplay

 The pump retries only before the first byte of the response stream.
-Once streaming begins, a mid-stream error is final — partial output has already been emitted, so a transparent retry would corrupt the stream.
+Once streaming begins, a mid-stream error is final — partial output has already been emitted, so a transparent retry would either duplicate tokens or splice an unrelated completion into the middle of the first.

 WhenPre-first-byte only